henryroe/pwrusb/README.md

 ## Installation notes

 To avoid copyright issues, several files are not included in this distribution.
-They can be downloaded from the Mac software distribution from the [pwrusb website](http://www.pwrusb.com/downloads.html).
+Makefile will attempt to download and install these files automatically.
+Or, they can be downloaded from the Mac software distribution from the [pwrusb website](http://www.pwrusb.com/downloads.html).
 These files are:

     PwrUSBImp.h
     PwrUsbCmd.cpp